RemiGascou/lib-graphs-python/README.md

 # Graphs library in Python 3.*

-This is a Python 3.* for implementing graphs
+This is a Python 3.* library for implementing graphs

 **Requirements : package graphviz**
 ```python